Gwennid/africa-wgs-descriptive/data-generation/readme.md

 - [ ] Insert the (updated) flowchart
 - [ ] Add information about the QC
 - [x] Add processing chromosome X
-- [ ] What about chromosome Y and mitochondria?
-Skip for now?
-In that case, remove from flowchart?

 # Mapping